-Fixed income investments are maintained in municipal bonds, U.S. Treasury obligations, obligations issued by agencies of the U.S. Government, investment-grade corporate bonds, asset-backed securities, and mortgage-related securities.
+Fixed-income investments are maintained in mutual funds, exchange-traded funds, municipal bonds, U.S. Treasury obligations, obligations unconditionally guaranteed by agencies of the U.S. Government, obligations of foreign governments, investment-grade corporate bonds, asset-backed securities, and mortgage-related securities.

-Equity investments are maintained in domestic equities and international equities.
+Equity investments are maintained in mutual funds, domestic equities, international equities, and real estate investment trusts.
 Domestic equities are those securities considered by the O.C.G.A. to be domiciled in the United States.
-International equities will be a diversified portfolio including both developed and emerging countries.
-These securities are not considered by the O.C.G.A. to be domiciled in the United States.
+International equities are not considered by the O.C.G.A to be domiciled in the United States.

 The equity portfolio is managed by the Fund in conjunction with independent advisors.
 Buy/sell decisions are based on securities meeting rating criteria established by the investment policy of the Fund.
 Equity trades are approved and executed by the independent advisors.
-Common stocks eligible for investment must meet the Objectives and Guidelines of the Fund's investment policy.
+Common stocks eligible for investment must meet the Objectives and Policies of the Fund's investment policy.

 State law limits the total investment in equity securities to 75% of the total invested assets calculated on a historical cost basis.